cloudware-ou/active-directory-manager/README.md

 -e db_port="5432" \
 --network host adm
 ```

+Specifying your known_hosts is optional but allows to avoid confirming SSH prompt every time you run the container.

 **NB!** Do not forget to change your database and Windows Server (AD) credentials.
+In place of `~/.ssh/yourprivatekey` provide path to your SSH private key from Windows Server.

-Also if you are using Docker Desktop do following steps:
+If you are using Docker Desktop do following steps:
 1. Sign in to your Docker account in Docker Desktop.
 2. Navigate to Settings.
 3. Under the Resource tab, select Network.